๐Ÿ“– Vector and matrix arithmetics#

 • If the dot product is defined, the solution matrix will have the same number of rows as the first listed matrix and the same number of columns as the second listed matrix.

-Suppose that \(B\) is an \((m \times p)\) matrix that takes the following form:
+Let \(B\) be an \((m \times p)\) matrix that takes the following form:

 \[\begin{split} B=\left(\begin{array}{ccccc} b_{11} & b_{12} & b_{13} & \cdots & b_{1 p} \\ b_{21} & b_{22} & b_{23} & \cdots & b_{2 p} \\ b_{31} & b_{32} & b_{33} & \cdots & b_{3 p} \\ \vdots & \vdots & \vdots & \ddots & \vdots \\ b_{m 1} & b_{m 2} & b_{m 3} & \cdots & b_{m p} \end{array}\right) \end{split}\]